-Upper limb mononeuropathy refers to pathology affecting a single peripheral nerve of the upper limb.
+Upper extremity mononeuropathy refers to pathology affecting a single peripheral nerve of the upper limb.
 The peripheral nerve may be damaged anywhere along its course from the spinal nerve root, as part of the brachial plexus, or along its terminal branches.
 Damage results in weakness, disturbance of sensation, and/or pain.
 Generally, the term mononeuropathy refers to nerve damage occurring distal to the brachial plexus.
 There are more than 10 individual nerves in the arm distal to the brachial plexus, so many different mononeuropathies can occur.
-Occasionally more than 1 individual nerve is affected.
-This may be referred to as mononeuropathy multiplex, although, strictly speaking, this term virtually always connotes a vasculitic process affecting multiple peripheral nerves.
+Occasionally more than one individual nerve is affected.
+This may be referred to as mononeuropathy multiplex, although this term virtually always connotes a vasculitic process affecting multiple peripheral nerves.

 The occurrence of multiple mononeuropathies outside of compression sites suggests vasculitis or segmental demyelination in the context of antibodies against some of the peripheral myelin compounds.
 Although both are rare, recognizing these conditions (particularly vasculitis) is critical.
 Brachial plexopathies are often idiopathic.
 Idiopathic brachial plexopathy has many synonyms, including brachial neuritis, Parsonage-Turner syndrome, and brachial amyotrophy.
 However, unlike in the distal nerve where tumors are rare, extrinsic compression by malignancy needs to be considered, particularly when symptoms localize to the medial cord or lower trunk of the brachial plexus, a localization that can appear to mimic an ulnar neuropathy.
 Nerve root lesions can also mimic the distal mononeuropathies.
 In general, these result from traumatic or degenerative disk disease.
 However, malignancy and infection can also cause cervical radiculopathies and need to be considered in the appropriate setting.